A group of helper functions for manipulating and cleaning a MultiAssayExperiment

 actual names of the primary biological units as seen in

-names of a particular assay based on index i
+names of a particular assay based on index i. i can either be

 helper, the user should input a list of patterns that will match on the